G-dH/advanced-alttab-window-switcher/README.md

 - Optional default sorting settings: *Most Recently Used* (MRU) */ Stable sequence / Stable sequence - current window first*.
 - Optional automatic filter switching in search mode - the switcher can be set to list windows from the current monitor but you can find windows from other monitors and workspaces by typing.
 - Optional default window grouping settings: *None / Current workspace first / Applications / Workspaces*.
-- **Filtering, sorting and grouping modes can be switched on the fly** when needed.
+- **Filter, sorting and grouping modes can be switched on the fly** when needed.
-- The switcher can work also as an **aplication launcher with Favorite applications** and search all installed applications (all with properly installed `.desktop` files).
+- The switcher can work also as an **aplication launcher with Favorite applications** and search all installed applications (all with properly installed `.desktop` files) and GNOME Settings.
 - Built-in **workspace switcher** allows you to navigate between workspaces using the Up/Down arrow keys and optionally indicates the current workspace by on screen index.
 - Separately **adjustable sizes** of window preview and app icon combo (the larger one is used as the base and the smaller one as the front icon), single application window list icons and application list icons.
 - `Always on Top` property of selected window can be controled from the switcher and is indicated by the TOP position of the front icon (or the win preview if smaller) instead of default BOTTOM.